USGS: ‘Small’ Delaware earthquake felt in NYC, on LI

+The quake, a rare event in the U.S. Northead, occurred at 4:48 p.m.
+Its epicenter was about 6.2 miles northeast of Dover, Delaware and 136 miles from New York City.

-New York City — and Long Island — residents felt a small earthquake, with a magnitude of 4.1, that shook Delaware on Thursday afternoon, the U.S. Geological Service said.
+Long Island — and New York City — residents on Thursday felt 4.1 earthquake that shook Delaware, the U.S. Geological Service said.

 “That is a pretty small earthquake,” a USGS spokeswoman said by telephone.